-- Advanced Technical Skills (ATS) training
+- Advanced Technical Skills (ATS) training.

-- Transferable Skills and Leadership (TSL) training
+- Transferable Skills and Leadership (TSL) training.

 - Your research project – here are the current research projects underway.

 The vibrancy of the DREAM researcher’s experience will be greatly enhanced through two annual events which will be open to all the cohorts of researchers: the DREAM Symposium, and the DREAM Challenge Week.

 Key features of the DREAM programme:

 - Access to masters-level training held across four leading universities

 - Strong personalised career development programme targeted at producing future information leaders

 - Challenge Week held in July each year for all cohorts, including advanced transferable skills training, guest lectures from leading industrialists and scientists, design and problem solving challenges